if-fulcrum/install/README.md

 sudo ntpdate -u time.apple.com || sudo sntp -sS time.apple.com
 ```

-### At this time Windows is not supported for Fulcrum, when it is this will be the install
+### At this time Windows is not supported for Fulcrum